nimble-technology/nimble-papers/README.md

-# Nimble Protocol Papers
+# Nimble Whitepaper

-- whitepaper
-- litepaper
-- research papers
+This repo hosts the whitepaper for the Nimble network.